- next.js

 Building trust

-Both parties submit their review independently, and neither can see the other's review until both have submitted (or 14 days pass).
+- Blind reviews — both parties submit their review independently, and neither can see the other's until both have submitted (or 14 days pass).
 This prevents retaliation reviews and keeps things honest.

 - Map search — find sits in your area visually with marker clustering